US debt ceiling battle rekindles debate over Ukraine funds

 By Patricia Zengerle

 McCarthy's comments could signal a tougher road through Congress when President Joe Biden next asks for additional funds for Ukraine.
-The House and Senate approved $48 billion for the Kyiv government in December, before Republicans took control of the House.
+The House and Senate last approved aid for the Kyiv government - $48 billion - in December, before Republicans took control of the House.

 That money is expected to last at least through Sept.
-30, the end of the currently fiscal year.
+30, the end of the current fiscal year.
 Lawmakers said Biden is expected to request more funds by August or September.

 The debt ceiling agreement, which Biden signed into law on Saturday, capped national security spending in the year ending Sept.
 30, 2024 at $886 billion, the amount Biden requested but below what congressional defense hawks wanted.